Test OTP Flows

 This is the fastest real-world PostMX workflow:

-- Create an inbox.
+- Create a temporary inbox.

 - Trigger your product to send an email.

-- Wait for the message.
+- Wait for the next email.

 - Read the OTP or verification link.